jcheong0428/jcheong0428.github.io/_posts/2017-03-15-Emotion-Synchrony-To-Naturalistic-Stimuli.markdown

 title:  "Emotion Synchrony to Naturalistic Stimuli"
 date:   2017-03-15 11:24:14 -0400
 categories: jekyll update
+comments: true
 ---

 Here we present different facial expressions of participants watching a TV show.
 You will need a password to view these videos.

 ## Joy
 <figure>